In brief

 Key takeaways

-- 1Roll the slab evenly before you print anything so the graphic stays consistent from one piece to the next
+- 1Roll the slab to a consistent thickness before printing.
+Uneven slab equals uneven graphic from one piece to the next

-- 2Seal the screen or stencil cleanly and use one thin tested paint or medium pass to keep the halftone dots from flooding together
+- 2Seat the screen or stencil flat and use a single thin pass of tested paint or medium.
+Heavy passes flood the halftone dots together

-- 3Let the printed surface dry before cutting the final silhouette or the edge will drag the graphic
+- 3Let the printed surface dry before cutting the silhouette.
+Cutting wet paint drags the graphic at the edge

-- 4Graphic slab earrings often stay sharper with matte or satin finish paths than with a thick gloss coat
+- 4Graphic slab earrings usually stay sharper under matte or satin finish than under a thick gloss coat

 Start With An Even Slab

-The printed layer only looks crisp when the clay underneath is calm and even.
+The printed layer only looks crisp when the clay underneath is even.

-Acrylic rollers help here because they keep the sheet flatter and make it easier to see uneven spots before you print.
+Acrylic rollers help here because they keep the slab flatter and make it easier to see uneven spots before you print.

 Think Of The Surface As A Print Pass

-Dense halftone dots, shadow blocks, and repeated graphic marks often read more cleanly through a screen or stencil than through tiny hand-cut clay pieces.
+Dense halftone dots, shadow blocks, and repeated graphic marks often work better through a screen or stencil than through tiny hand-cut clay pieces.

 When a reference reads like a printed graphic on a flat plaque, treat that as a likely recreation path rather than forcing it into a fully layered clay mosaic just because the finished object is made from polymer clay.